 Buying a duplex can be a great alternative to buying a single-family house, particularly as real estate prices are expected to grow in Australian cities in 2020.
 Recent changes in NSW housing regulations encourage the building of more medium-density dwellings in the state.
 This has unlocked land for building duplex properties, giving home buyers and investors more choice and market flexibility.

-Rising prices in most Australian cities have made it increasingly difficult to buy a house.
-This is particularly so for potential first homeowners.
-Buying a house in the suburb where you want to live may not always be possible as repayments for a detached house home loan may be unaffordable.
-However, buying one half of a duplex house is far more affordable and will give you an option that comes with more financial freedom.
+Rising prices in most Australian cities have made it increasingly difficult to buy Rising prices in most Australian cities have made it increasingly difficult to buy a house.
+This is particularly true for potential first-time homeowners.
+Buying a house in the suburb where you want to live may not always be possible, as the repayments for a detached house home loan may be unaffordable.
+However, the cost of buying one half of a duplex house is far more affordable and will give you an option that comes with more financial freedom.

-Being an owner-occupier of the duplex and renting out the other half will help take the pressure off the mortgage repayments.
-Rental money can be used to pay off the mortgage, or you can add your own regular contributions to pay off the mortgage quicker.
+Being the owner-occupant of the duplex and renting out the other half will help take the pressure off the mortgage repayments.
+Rental money can be used to pay off the mortgage, or you can add your own regular contributions to pay off the mortgage quicker with no extra cost.

 Buying a duplex is beneficial both for its price tag and its investment potential.
 Purchasing one that is located in the right area will see its value appreciate over the years.
 Investors can expect to receive an excellent return in a strong market.